ibm-cloud-docs/BlockStorage/ordering-snapshots.md

 To create snapshots of your storage volume, you need to purchase space to hold them.
 You can purchase snapshot capacity during the initial volume purchase or later by using these steps.
 {: shortdesc}

-## Determining how much snapshot space to order
+## Determining how much snapshot space is needed
 {: #determinesnapshotspace}

 Generically speaking, snapshot space is used by snapshots based on two key factors: